FerLaragnoit/FerLaragnoit/README.md

 ## Hi there 👋

+## Data Science and AI student and python developer

 <!--
 **FerLaragnoit/FerLaragnoit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.